ASU-VDA-Lab/ECO-CHIP/README.md

 ### Technology node list

 The [node_list.txt!](./config/node_list.txt) file specifies the possible combination of nodes each chiplet can be implemented in.
 The current node_list.txt file contains [7,10,14] and ECO-CHIP generates the CFP for  all feasible combinations for 7nm, 10nm and 14nm, for all the chiplets specified in design.json.
+ECO-CHIP currently supports the following nodes 7nm,10nm,14nm,22nm, and 28nm.

 ### Technology/scaling parameters